Maggi64/moderndash/README.md

 ✅ ESM
 ✅ Tree-shakable
-✅ Typescript Strict Mode (no implicit any)
+✅ Typescript Strict Mode (no any types)
 ✅ Zero dependencies

 -------